Spine Surgeons conducting a Atlantoaxial Instability procedure

 Atlantoaxial instabilityUnderstanding Atlantoaxial Instability

-Atlantoaxial instability is a condition characterized by excessive movement between the atlas (C1) and axis (C2) vertebrae in the cervical spine.
+Atlantoaxial (AAI) instability is a condition characterized by excessive movement between the atlas (C1) and axis (C2) vertebrae in the cervical spine.
 This instability can lead to compression of the spinal cord or nerve roots.
 Therefore, resulting in neurological symptoms and affecting a person’s quality of life.
+AAI is one of many factors that contribute to cervical instability

 Questions and Answers